towa-hi/StellarUnityDevToolkit/StellarDevToolkit/Packages/com.scryingstone.stellar-sdk/Documentation~/index.md

-# Stellar Unity SDK — Documentation
+# Stellar Unity Development Toolkit — Documentation

-The Stellar Unity SDK lets you talk to the Stellar network and Soroban smart contracts from C# in Unity: XDR serialization, a Soroban JSON-RPC client, transaction building, contract invocation, and Ed25519 signing.
+The Stellar Unity Development Toolkit lets you talk to the Stellar network and Soroban smart contracts from C# in Unity: XDR serialization, a Soroban JSON-RPC client, transaction building, contract invocation, and Ed25519 signing.